atxarib99/kNN/README.md

 guess = trainer.predict(testX)
 ```

+An example with a visual representation is provided in example.py
+An example without a visual representation is provided in examplesimple.py
-A more complicated example, tuning the hyperparameter k is provided in main.py
+An example that tunes the hyper parameter k is provided in exampletuning.py

 ## Documentation